xtruder/go-testparrot/README.md

 ## About

-Are you tired of hard coding values in tests?
+Are you **tired of hard coding** values in tests?
-Do you copy paste failed test like as monkey?
+Do you **copy paste failed test values** like as monkey?

-What if there would be a record button to record test values and reply them later, just like a parrot!
+**What if there would be a record button to record test values and reply them later, just like a parrot!**

 ## Example